vmware-archive/PivotalMySQLWeb/README.md

 <h1>Pivotal MySQL*Web </h1>

-PivotalMySQL*Web is a free Pivotal open source project, intended to handle the administration of a Pivotal MySQL Service Instance over the Web.
-PivotalMySQL*Web supports a wide range of operations on a Pivotal MySQL Service Instance such as managing tables, views, indexes which can all be performed via the user interface, while you still have the ability to directly execute any number of SQL statements
+PivotalMySQLWeb is a free Pivotal open source project, intended to handle the administration of a Pivotal MySQL Service Instance over the Web.
+PivotalMySQLWeb supports a wide range of operations on a Pivotal MySQL Service Instance such as managing tables, views, indexes which can all be performed via the user interface, while you still have the ability to directly execute any number of SQL statements